Your special needs child turned 18. What do we do now?

 Ensure Your Child's Future

-The Law Office of Julius Eric Junker works every day with families like yours to execute guardianship provisions and the other options available to those with special needs.
+Junker Law, PLLC works every day with families like yours to execute guardianship provisions and the other options available to those with special needs.

 It is never too soon to call and find out about the options available once your child becomes an adult needing continued support.
-Junker Law can also help you with other supportive tools and documents that may be needed such as a will and special needs trust.
+Junker Law, PLLC can also help you with other supportive tools and documents that may be needed such as a will and special needs trust.